adambird/adambird/source/_posts/2014-07-10-tommy-godwin-was-a-lunatic.markdown

 Errmm no.

-The 'one more hill' was a 20% gradient monster that was just laughably hard.
+The 'one more hill' was a 20+% gradient monster that was just laughably hard.
 Laughably in that make it stop kind of way reserved for the bit in films when the protagonist know's that he's finally been broken.

 <img src="/images/the-last-climb.jpg" width="600px">

 The 'flat run' was lots of steep short inclines and then Adrian and I lost the cycle lane and were forced to use the A55 dual carriageway picking up a puncture for our trouble.

+As the person responsible for the route I was perhaps the least popular person on the road by that point.
+The fact that I was sharing the suffering didn't really engender much sympathy from my companions.

 I also bonked again near Caernarfon.